chaoss/website/CHAOSScon/2021NA/event-details.md

 ## Social Media and Conference Updates

-Subscribe to our [Slack](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g)channel #CHAOSScon for updates about the conference and to coordinate meetups.
+Subscribe to our [Slack Channel](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g) #CHAOSScon for updates about the conference and to coordinate meetups.

 Follow @CHAOSSproj(https://twitter.com/CHAOSSproj) and tweet #CHAOSS #CHAOSScon during the Summit and CHAOSScon to let everyone know how important open source community health is!